 Do I really need a sediment filter for well water?

-It is strongly suggested that you have a sediment filter or a whole-home filter with a dedicated sediment stage if you rely on well water.
+It is strongly suggested that you have a sediment or whole-home filter with a dedicated sediment stage if you rely on well water.

 Water high in sediment can cause health issues when consumed over long periods.
 It will also not taste very good.
 It will leave streaks on all your glassware and shower doors as well.
-It is also common to install a sediment filter for the sake of your appliances and pipes.
-Water that is high in the sediment will do a number on your appliances and pipes.
+Installing a sediment filter for your appliances and pipes is also common.
+Water high in the sediment will do a number on your appliances and pipes.

 Which sediment filter do I need?

-This entirely depends on the unique make-up of your water supply.
-This will entirely depend on where you live and the elements that are common within your well water.
+This entirely depends on the unique makeup of your water supply.
+This will entirely depend on where you live and the common elements within your well water.

 You can determine the best sediment filter for well water by running a basic water test first and understanding the exact amounts of sediment in your water.